 Biology and Natural History

-This infamous viper’s large size, long fangs, and high venom production and toxicity are paired with an active and edgy disposition, making it one of the most dangerous creatures one can encounter in Costa Rica.
-It is the most dangerous snake in Central America and causes the most snakebite-related deaths among humans in Costa Rica.
+This infamous viper’s large size, long fangs, and high venom production and toxicity are paired with an active and edgy disposition, making it one of the most dangerous creatures one can encounter in Latin America.
+It is the most dangerous snake in Central America and causes the most snakebite-related deaths among humans in countries like Costa Rica.
 Venom from this species contains an anticoagulant and causes hemorrhaging.

 Female terciopelos give birth to live young (as opposed to eggs) in litters of fewer than 10 to larger than 80 small snakes at a time.

 Juveniles prey on arthropods, frogs, lizards, or other small vertebrates.
 Adults upgrade their diet to small mammals, such as rodents and opossums, and occasionally birds of an appropriate size depending on the snake.